IndrajeetPatil/ggstatsplot/README.md

-  mean.plotting = TRUE,                           # whether mean for each group is to be displayed mean.ci = TRUE,                                 # whether to display confidence interval for means mean.label.size = 2.5,                          # size of the label for mean type = "parametric",                            # which type of test is to be run k = 2,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag
+  mean.plotting = TRUE,                           # whether mean for each group is to be displayed mean.ci = TRUE,                                 # whether to display confidence interval for means mean.label.size = 2.5,                          # size of the label for mean type = "p",                                     # which type of test is to be run bf.message = TRUE,                              # add a message with bayes factor in favor of the null k = 2,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag